LEAVING SITE

 toenail fungus infection?

-• During treatment, avoid high-risk areas like public spas, swimming pools, showers and locker rooms where fungi are more likely to be picked up, but if you do visit these areas, protect yourself by wearing flip flops, washing your hands and feet thoroughly and drying them afterwards.
+• While you are being treated, avoid high-risk areas like public spas, swimming pools, showers and locker rooms where fungi are more likely to be picked up.
+If you do visit these places, protect yourself—wear flip flops and make sure to wash and dry your feet and hands afterward.

-• Wash your feet and hands frequently and keep them dry, especially after sports.
-Wear cotton socks to absorb the sweat from your feet, and change them frequently to keep them dry and fresh.
+• Wash your feet and hands often and keep them dry, especially after sports.
+Wear cotton socks to soak up sweat from your feet and change them often to keep them dry and fresh.

-• Wear shoes that are comfortable and allow adequate air circulation.
+• Wear shoes that are comfortable and let your feet breathe.

-• Keep your toenails cut short, and if you have an infection, avoid using nail polish.
+• Keep your toenails cut short.
+If you have an infection, don’t use nail polish.

 • Stay healthy and keep your immune system strong.
-People with diabetes or psoriasis are at greater risk.
+People with diabetes or psoriasis are at a higher risk.

 Woman drying foot off with a towel